 When cancer is first suspected

 Talk to your physician about sperm banking.
-Cancer therapy like radiation, chemotherapy and RPLND surgery can have adverse effects on fertility.
+Cancer therapy like radiation, chemotherapy and Retroperitoneal Lymph node dissection aka RPLND surgery.
+Any of these treatments and /or surgery can have adverse effects on fertility.

-To help manage your finances during your treatment, set up your bills for automatic payments.
+To help manage your finances during your treatment, set up automatic payments to pay your bills.
 Have someone you trust manage your bills with you.
-This way you lessen worry about possibly missing any deadlines or paying an incorrect amount.

 Before the Orchiectomy

-The doctor should have some blood work done.
-It's important to check your blood for the presence of certain tumor markers and their levels while the tumor is still in your body.
+Your doctor should order blood work before your surgery.
+It's important to check your blood for the presence of certain tumor markers and levels while the tumor is still in your body.
 Tumor markers are a great tool used to determine the effectiveness of treatment.
 Having blood work done before will also provide a baseline.

 Have your urologist measure your testosterone levels.
 This is not required but it is strongly recommended.
 This will establish a baseline that will be helpful in diagnosing any problems you may or may not have later.
 They should draw blood for serum testosterone, FSH, LH, SHGB and Prolactin.

-The orchiectomy is usually performed as a same day surgery.
+The orchiectomy is usually performed as an outpatient surgery.
 You will need someone to drive you to the hospital and pick you up afterwards.
-You will not be able to drive right after the surgery.
+You will not be able to drive right after surgery.